Inpassor/jquery-common/README.md

 #### Examples:

-All the examples below will return th same string
-"The server time: 12:30:41".
+All the examples below will return the same string "The server time: 12:30:41".

 ```